dcos/dcos-website/src/blog/2016-12-10_universe_guide_part_1.md

 In order to get started you should have:
-- A running DC/OS 1.8 cluster.
+- A running DC/OS 1.8+ cluster.
 - [DC/OS CLI](https://dcos.io/docs/1.8/usage/cli/install/) installed and configured.
 - Your [towel](https://en.wikipedia.org/wiki/Technology_in_The_Hitchhiker%27s_Guide_to_the_Galaxy#Towels) close by.

 ## First Package

 Arthur currently uses a graph database to map out all the places he has visited in the universe.
-He has deployed a single [Neo4j](https://neo4j.com) container on his interstellar DC/OS cluster (the challenges of such cross-galaxy DC/OS clusters will be discussed in a future blog post) with
+He has deployed a single [Neo4j](https://neo4j.com) container on his interstellar DC/OS cluster with

 ```
 dcos marathon app add https://raw.githubusercontent.com/joerg84/developers-guide-to-the-universe/master/neo4j-app.json
 ```

+The challenges of such cross-galaxy DC/OS clusters will be discussed in a future blog post.

 After seeing this, all his friends want to use the same database.
 In order to allow them to install Neo4J with a single click, Arthur decides to make it available in the [Universe package repository](https://github.com/joerg84/universe/tree/neo4j-demo/repo/packages/N/neo4j_tutorial/).
 This repo can also be used if you don’t want to create all the files by yourself and want to jump to the deploy step directly.